zeeltrivedi1298/agent-supervisor/README.md

 Send the research part to the Research Agent.
 Forward the math part to the Math Agent.
 Return the final result.

+🛡️ Notes

+.env and .venv/ are ignored with .gitignore (so your secrets are safe).
+You’ll need valid API keys for OpenAI and Tavily.
+If OpenAI quota runs out, you can switch to other models (Anthropic, Gemini, or Ollama).

 ## Setup
 ```bash